Mixed Media Art Project

 I have been enjoying a young friend’s joy of painting.
 This girl just loves any project involving colors.
 But when she paints, the activity is not very interactive and there are no real skills being practiced, so my challenge was to come up with a way to honor her enjoyment of coloring while building in skills.
-So we took some of those well-loved abstract art paintings, cut them up and added some natural materials to do some mixed media art projects together.
+While she was painting I made up a painting song to encourage her to be more interactive.
+I encouraged her to enjoy the sensory feel of the paint.
+To add in some fine motor skills we took some of those well-loved abstract art paintings, cut them up and added some natural materials to do some mixed media art projects together.

 Then, we took another piece of paper and pressed it on top of the canvas.
 She seemed to enjoy the feel of mushing the paint underneath the paper and it ended up making a cool marbleized effect.

 Go out to the garden and observe a natural environment.